Mmoncadaisla/data-flows-template/docs/LOCAL_DEVELOPMENT.md

 docker-compose run cli
 ```

 This runs an interactive Bash session in a container that shares a Docker network with the Orion server you just started.
-If you run `ls`, you will see that the container shares the `flows` subdirectory of the repository on the host machine:
+If you run `ls`, you will see that the container shares the `dataflows/flows` subdirectory of the repository on the host machine:

 ```
-flow.py
 root@fb032110b1c1:~/flows#
 ```

 To demonstrate the container is connected to the Orion API you launched earlier, run:

 ```
-python flow.py
+python hello_flow.py
 ```

 Then, in a web browser on your host machine, navigate to `http://localhost:4200/runs` and you will see the flow you just ran in your CLI container.